cjdbarlow/Part-One/swallowing.md

     * Voluntary
     * Food is pushed against hard palate by tongue
 * **Pharyngeal Phase**
-    * Involuntary - coordinated by medulla
+    * Involuntary
+    Coordinated by medulla.
     * Closure of nasopharynx
     * Adduction of vocal cords
     * Hyoid elevation and deflection of epiglottis